 Another thing which makes Yogyakarta a must place to visit is the surrounding Volcanic mountains.
 This place is situated near 2-3 major volcanoes, which are still active and tend to erupt in every few years.
 You can trek to the top of these volcanoes and witness the beauty of it or you can just observe it from afar and marvel at its magnificence.

 Trust me, this is one place you don’t want to miss out on and make sure that you spend at least 4-5 days here to truly discover this place.
+You can check out this Jogyakarta Itinerary to plan better your days here!

 While Mt.
 Bromo is not a city but basically an active volcano which resides in the Bromo Tengger Semeru National Park, this is one of the most amazing places that we have ever been to in our life till now.
 Cemoro Lawang is the mountain area where you can stay when planning to visit Bromo and from here, you will be able to see a lot of amazing mountain valleys and volcanoes.